rtulke/proxyreaper/README.md

 Proxy Reaper is a powerful Python tool for checking proxy servers for availability, speed, and anonymity.
 The tool supports various protocols such as HTTP, HTTPS, SOCKS4, and SOCKS5.

+I was looking into the subject of proxies a while ago and I noticed that many of the lists available on the Internet stopped working shortly after most of the proxies were published.
+This is quite annoying, especially if you have lists with over 11,000 proxies and now have to test them manually :D.

+So I wrote a tool to solve exactly this problem.
+It tests proxies.

 ## Features

 - Concurrent checking of multiple proxies